Ecwid/ecwid-api-docs/includes/_sso.md

 });
 ```

 By default, when SSO is used on a web page, Ecwid hides Sign in and Sign out links in the storefront assuming that the user logs in by means of your site login form.

-We recommend adding Sign in / Sign out links to your store and link them to your site login form to make login process more convenient for your customers.
+Alternatively, you can customize the Sign in / Sign out links in a store and link them to the site login form to make login process more convenient for your customers.

 This can be done by means of `Ecwid.setSignInUrls()` API extension, which accepts two parameters: